New Jersey Work Injury Lawyer

 Providing skilled representation for injured workers throughout the state

-Workers injured on the job in New Jersey are typically covered by New Jersey Workers’ Compensation benefits.
-The Workers’ Compensation benefits are enough to cover medical treatment and lost earnings, but are typically insufficient to cover the full cost of damages, particularly in the event of a permanent injury or the death of your loved one.
+Many workers injured on the job in New Jersey are typically covered by workers’ compensation benefits.
+Workers’ compensation benefits are enough to cover medical treatment and a portion of lost earnings, but are typically insufficient to cover the full cost of damages, particularly in the event of a permanent injury or the death of your loved one.
 At Eichen Crutchlow Zaslow, LLP, our skilled New Jersey workplace injury attorneys have helped countless clients recover the compensation due to them after a workplace injury.
 We offer free consultations, and have offices conveniently located in Edison, Toms River, and Red Bank.

 Our NJ personal injury law firm has decades of experience protecting the rights of people who were injured at work.
 Contact us immediately to discuss any type of workplace injury you may have suffered, including injuries resulting from: